Dan Arnold (American football)

 Daniel Lewis Arnold (born March 15, 1995) is an American college football coach and former professional football tight end.
-He is the special teams coordinator and tight ends coach for the University of Wisconsin–Platteville, positions he has held since 2025.
+He is the quarterbacks coach and passing game coordinator for the University of Wisconsin–Platteville, positions he has held since 2026.
 He has previously played in the National Football League (NFL) for the New Orleans Saints, Arizona Cardinals, Carolina Panthers, and Jacksonville Jaguars.
 He played college football and ran track at Wisconsin-Platteville.

 Early life

 Arnold was born in Milwaukee, Wisconsin and raised in Janesville, Wisconsin, but attended school in Rockford, Illinois as his mother was a teacher at Boylan Catholic High School.
 He attended Boylan Catholic for three years before his family moved to North Dakota.
 He then attended Shanley High School in Fargo, North Dakota.
 Arnold attended college at University of Wisconsin-Platteville where he competed in the 110m hurdles.
 Arnold came second in the Division 3 110m hurdle championship, where he ran faster than Conor Murtagh, who finished in 3rd and Jacek Pikul who finished 6th.